 As a yoga teacher, you will often be asked if it is okay to practice yoga during mensuration.
-Many students have been taught that practicing yoga poses, especially inversion, during the menstrual cycle is unhealthy and unsafe, and that it should be strictly avoided.
-And likewise there are many teachers who say that inverting during menstruation is no problem at all.
-Yoga teachers and yoga teacher trainers are quite divided on the topic.
+Many students are taught that practicing yoga poses, especially inversion, during the menstrual cycle is unhealthy and unsafe and that it should be strictly avoided.
+On the other hand, there are many yoga instructors who say that doing inversions during menstruation is not a problem at all.
+Yoga teachers and yoga teacher trainers are quite divided in their views about this topic.